julelang/manual/src/std/jule-importer.md

 ```jule
 static fn New(info: CompileInfo): &Importer
 ```
-Returns new importer instance by compile information.
+Returns new importer instance by compile information\.

 ### AllPackages
 ```jule
 fn AllPackages(mut self): []&sema::ImportInfo
 ```
-Returns all imported packages.
-The return value is mutable reference to internal buffer.
-You should be care about using that copy.
+Returns all imported packages\.
+The return value is mutable reference to internal buffer\.
+You should be care about using that copy\.

 ### SetModPath
 ```jule